Baxter (BAX)

 10. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Baxter’s ROIC has unfortunately decreased significantly.
-Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.
+Fortunately, Baxter’s ROIC averaged 2.1 percentage point increases over the last few years.
+This is a good sign, and we hope the company can continue improving.

 11. Balance Sheet Assessment

-Baxter reported $0 of cash and $0 of debt on its balance sheet in the most recent quarter.
+Baxter reported $1.71 billion of cash and $9.1 billion of debt on its balance sheet in the most recent quarter.
 As investors in high-quality companies, we primarily focus on two things: 1) that a company’s debt level isn’t too high and 2) that its interest payments are not excessively burdening the business.

 13. Is Now The Time To Buy Baxter?

-Baxter doesn’t pass our quality test.
-To begin with, its revenue has declined over the last five years.
+Baxter falls short of our quality standards.
+First off, its revenue growth was uninspiring over the last five years.
 And while its operating margins are in line with the overall healthcare sector, the downside is its declining EPS over the last five years makes it a less attractive asset to the public markets.
-On top of that, its diminishing returns show management's prior bets haven't worked out.
+On top of that, its relatively low ROIC suggests management has struggled to find compelling investment opportunities.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.